⚙️ The Agency Process and Operations Conference

 Q: What actually happens on the day?

-The event is hosted by an Agency Hackers facilitator who makes sure that everybody with something interesting to say gets heard.
+The event is hosted by Agency Hackers facilitators who make sure that everybody with something interesting to say gets heard.
 (We poll attendees before the event, so we know who to ‘pick on’ on the day.)

 We will serve tea, coffee and a great lunch to keep you going throughout the day.